 Londo and G'kar are not minor characters, though important, next to the stations crew, but are actually the two main protagonists.
 All the other characters are really just supporting cast to help telling their very own story.

-Also, Londo isn't just an alcoholic.
+- Also, Londo isn't just an alcoholic.
 He is also addicted to power and prestige.
-In his constant effort to gain more respect he allies himself with other power hungry men, never notices how much damage they are doing to others, and when he realizes what he has done, he can never turn his back on his allies because he can't cope with loosing their respect.
+In his constant effort to gain more respect he allies himself with other power hungry men, never notices how much damage they are doing to others, and when he realizes what he has done, he can never turn his back on his allies because he can't cope with losing their respect.
 He lies to what few friends he has left, to hide his association with other conspirators, and when openly accused becomes violently angry and makes up justifications for what he did.
 And every time he manages to break free, it takes only a tiny nudge by a former ally or a personal tragedy to forget about all his promises to himself to never get drawn into it again.
 Mr. Morden also uses the classic drug dealer tactic of offering some first tastes of great power for free, but later makes increasingly greater demands for his continued service as Londos ace in the hole.

-Word Of God on several occasions has it that the entire main arc is essentially Londo's story.
+- Word of God on several occasions has it that the entire main arc is essentially Londo's story.
 Londo even gets the very first spoken lines in the entire canon, the opening narration of "The Gathering":

 Londo: "I was there at the dawning of the third age of mankind..."